juliaguida/oystercard/bookmark_manager/00_challenge_map.md

 - **Can you build a web app that uses a database?**

+You can find more detailed learning objectives for this challenge [here](./learning_objectives.md).

 ### Reminder of all this week's goals from the [Week Outlines](https://github.com/makersacademy/course/blob/master/week_outlines.md)

 By the end of the week all developers can: